Traditional Braces

 Orthodontic treatment is typically classified as “major dental.”
 Most plans have waiting periods, coverage limits, and specific eligibility criteria.
 It’s important to check your policy or contact your insurance provider for details on coverage, waiting periods, and annual limits.

 Additionally, some insurers may have agreements with specific orthodontic clinics or their own dental networks, which can affect your benefits.
-Be sure to ask about any preferred providers or network restrictions.
+Ask about any preferred providers or network restrictions.

 Even if treatment is covered, there may still be out-of-pocket costs, depending on the type of braces or aligners, treatment duration, and any additional services needed.

-To make an informed decision, consult with your orthodontist at Amazing Smiles and your insurance provider for specific information on coverage, costs, and payment options.
+To make an informed decision, consult with your dentist at Amazing Smiles and your insurance provider for specific information on coverage, costs, and payment options.

 Orthodontic Item Numbers (treatments may differ based on patients’ needs):